deepakg/spotify_collage_maker/README.md

 - The preview uses 100px version of the album art but the download button generates the collage again using the higher resolution 300px version.

-- While large playlists (100+ tracks) are supported, I've noticed that Safari (v15.1 running on macOS Monterey) really struggles with generating the 300px version.
-The Download button just fails and you get an invalid 3 KB PNG file.
-Chrome and Firefox don't have the same problem.
+- While large playlists (100+ tracks) are supported, the performance varies greatly based on your machine's configuration and the browser you are using.
+The Download button might not work with very large playlists (500+) other than Chrome.

-    - That said, the largest playlist I tried this with had 825 tracks across 757 albums and even Chrome and Firefox struggled a little there.
-The download button worked in Chrome but not in Firefox which simply downloaded a  0 KB PNG file.

-    - Playlists with 100 tracks or so seems to be the sweet spot here.

-    - My tests were run on a Mid-2015 Macbook Pro with 16 GB RAM, quad core i7 Intel processor running at 2.2 GHz and integrated Intel Iris Pro processor with 1536 MB memory.
-You might get better or worse results depending on your hardware.

 - Chrome and Firefox also allow you to right-click the collage and save it as an image.
+You will get the low-resolution 100px version in that case though.